STEPHENDIAS10/INFS740_Project_vehicle-registration-system/readme.txt

 1) Create a MongoDB database named as "CarBooking"
 2) Create 4 collections namely: cb_bookings, cb_cars, cb_reviews, cb_users
-3) Import all 4 JSON files given in the ./collections folder 4)creat a .env file with following
+3) Import all 4 JSON files given in the ./collections folder
+4) create a .env file in api folder with following

 #DB
 DBURI= mongodb://127.0.0.1:27017/CarBooking